S4 method for class 'SpatRaster'

 FLT8S-1.7e+3081.7e+308

-For all integer types, except the single byte types, the lowest (signed) or highest (unsigned) value is used to store NA.
+For all integer and byte types the lowest (signed) or highest (unsigned) value is used to store NA.
+For float types NaN is used (following the IEEE 754 standard).

-Note that very large integer numbers may be inpreceise as they are internally represented as decimal numbers.
+Note that very large integer numbers may be imprecise as they are internally represented as decimal numbers.

 Value